Practice Managers and GP Locums – finding and welcoming a stranger

-So many problems can be avoided if thing are agreed in detail right at the very outset.
-Make sure that the GP Locum or the Agency asks you for details of your Clinical Computer system, the exact timings of the sessions you run and whether you need any on call cover or visits.
-Then you should agree charge rates with them and ask if extras like mileage will be charged.
+So many problems can be avoided if things are agreed in detail right at the very outset.
+Make sure that the GP Locum or the Agency asks you for details of your Clinical Computer system, the exact timings of the sessions you run and whether you need any on-call cover or visits.
+Then you should agree on charge rates with them and ask if extras like mileage will be charged.
 Communication is vital at this point, double-checking something or asking questions can ensure everything runs smoothly.

-Once you have found and booked your Locum the task then shifts to making sure the time they spend with you is as productive and efficient as possible.
+Once you have found and booked your Locum the task then shifts to make sure the time they spend with you is as productive and efficient as possible.
 This undertaking begins the moment the Doctor walks through the Surgery doors.
-A smile and a welcome always starts the relationship off well.
-Tea and biscuits buys a lot of good will too!
-A tour of the Practice is always helpful along with a run through of the emergency exits and drills.
+A smile and a welcome always start the relationship off well.
+Tea and biscuits buy a lot of goodwill too!
+A tour of the Practice is always helpful along with a run-through of the emergency exits and drills.

-Have a well-prepared Locum Pack ready to pass to the Doctor.
+- Have a well-prepared Locum Pack ready to pass to the Doctor.
 This will assist both you and the Doctor immeasurably.
-Put down on paper all of the information and procedures they are likely need, in an easy to follow manner then they will be able to just get on with things immediately.
+Put down on paper all of the information and procedures they are likely to need.
+If this is in an easy to follow manner they will be able to just get on with things immediately.

 Continuity of care

 The application of these simple ideas generally results in an effective working relationship between Practice Managers, Locum Agencies and GP Locums themselves.
-The Practice Manager can be happy because they know they either have an Agency that they trust to deliver or a file of local Doctors that they can call on when necessary.
+The Practice Manager can be happy because they know they either have an Agency that they trust.
+An agency that will deliver or a file of local Doctors that they can call on when necessary.

-The GP Locums are happy because they know they are going to a well organised and welcoming Practice that they are willing to return to time after time.
+The GP Locums are happy because they know they are going to a well organised and welcoming.
+It will be a practice that they are willing to return to time after time.
 This ultimately leads to better continuity of care for the Practices’ patients.

 You will know you have got it right when patients begin asking for appointments with ‘that nice Locum Doctor’.